 6. Pak She Tin Hau Temple

 After a long hike in the scorching sun, the rest of the hiking path back to the main town is quite easy.
 And it is all downhill!

 Follow the path until you reach an area with a few covered pagodas.
 Keep walking straight.
 There is a small path that goes down the hill.
 This is still part of the Cheung Chau Family Walk.

 Continue walking until you reach a junction where there is a playground at the end of the path.
 Turn left here.
 There are signs that will lead you to Pak She Tin Hau Temple.

-And as you approach the town, Pak She Tin Hau Temple is located on the left side.
-However, the temple is behind a closed gate (when I visited) and it looks like it is part of an elderly home.
-Since the gate was closed, I couldn’t go in but was able to snap a photo (see below).
+And as you approach the town, Pak She Tin Hau Temple is on the left side.
+However, the temple is behind a closed gate (when I visited) and looks like it is part of an elderly home.
+Since the gate was closed, I couldn’t go in, but I was able to snap a photo (see below).

 There are many “Tin Hau Temples” in Hong Kong.
 These temples are dedicated to Tin Hau, a Chinese sea goddess, which is why there are many Tin Hau temples around the outlying islands of HK, including Lamma Island and Peng Chau.